iopa-io/iopa/README.md

 ## Summary

 An `IOPA` middleware/application is simply a `function(next)` that provides a single REST-server IOPA context for each request, where it is easy to access all the HTTP/COAP parameters  (`context.path`, `context.response.body` etc.).
-"Tasks" (promises) are returned for full async programming without callbacks.
+"Tasks" (promises) are returned for full async programming without callbacks, and for compatibility with future ES7 async/await functionality.

 Middleware can be chained with `app.use(middleware1).use(middleware2)` etc.

-`IOPA` servers can also call regular Node HTTP middleware in the same chain with `app.use( function(req,res){ ... }  )`.
+With the [`iopa-connect`](https://github.com/iopa-source/iopa-connect) package, `IOPA` servers can also call regular Node HTTP middleware in the same chain with `app.use( function(req,res){ ... }  )`.

-`IOPA` middleware and legacy middleware can be used with a COAP server such as [node-coap](https://github.com/mcollina/node-coap) with `app.buildCoap()` and can be used directly with Node's built-in http server with `app.buildHttp()`.
+`IOPA` middleware and legacy middleware can be used with a COAP server such as [node-coap](https://github.com/mcollina/node-coap) with `app.buildCoap()` and can be used directly with Node's built-in http server with `app.buildHttp()` when used with the [`iopa-connect`](https://github.com/iopa-source/iopa-connect) package.
 It can even be used in embedded webkit applications such as [nodekit.io](https://github.com/limerun/nodekit).

 ## For People, Animals, Devices and Things